 - Sinclair Community College - credits on Sinclair transcript upon completion of program

 - Human Biology - Bio 1107 (4 credits) - taken in the Exercise Science block during junior year with Mr. Cary; requires an average passing grade on five online tests administered in class

-- First Aid and CPR - ENS 1110 (2 credits) - we will work with the fire department to become certified in first aid and CPR
+- First Aid and CPR - ALH 1132 (1 credit) - we will work with the fire department and will become American Heart Association certified in first aid, CPR and AED

 What are some possible career areas I could pursue?